 Financial abuse cases arising from investment fraud, investment loss, financial-adviser misconduct and account churning may be accepted on a contingent-fee basis by a participating referral attorney with a 10% reduction from the standard contingency fee approved by the court of the applicable state.

 Plan attorneys or a referral attorney can provide representation and advice regarding Elder Law matters at a reduced fee.

 - Senior citizen abuse

-In the event that a covered individual, their parents or grandparents are the victims of physical abuse, financial abuse, institutional neglect, etc., the National Legal Office will offer advice and/or send a cease and desist letter to the offending party and provide strategies, including referrals to the appropriate regulatory agencies, when advisable.
+If a UFT member, their parents or their grandparents are the victims of physical abuse, financial abuse or institutional neglect, the plan will offer advice and/or send a cease-and-desist letter to the offending party and provide strategies, including referrals to the appropriate regulatory agencies, when advisable.